CV

 • Gastritis.

-• 80+ syndromes via the syndromic surveillance registry (NorSySS).
+• 80+ syndromes via the Norwegian Syndromic Surveillance System (NorSySS).

 • Interactive website for municipal health authorities (Sykdomspulsen for kommunehelsetjenesten).